EffectOrientedProgramming/book/Chapters/04_Initialization.md

 One reason to modularize an application into parts is that the relationship between those parts can be adapted for different paths of execution through the program, such as "main app", "test suite one", "test suite two", etc.
 Breaking things into parts and expressing what they need is commonly called *Dependency Inversion*.

-Dependency Inversion enables *Dependency Injection* which produces more flexible code.
+Dependency Inversion enables *Dependency Injection*{i: "dependency injection"}{i: "injection, dependency"} which produces more flexible code.
 Instead of manually constructing and passing all dependencies through the application, an "Injector" automatically provides instances of those dependencies when they are needed.

 Common approaches to implement Dependency Injection rely on runtime inspection (typically using reflection) and require everything to be created through a Dependency Injection manager (the "Injector").